anniewu1214/SICP/README.md

-# Learning SICP
+# SICP
-This repository records my learning history of SICP(*Structure and Interpretation of Computer Programs*), including exercise solutions and selected examples.
-The objective is to understand the fundamentals of programming and to practice writing elegant code.
+This repository records my learning of SICP(*Structure and Interpretation of Computer Programs*), including book notes and exercise solutions.
+The objective is to understand the fondations of computer programs.

-## Table of contents
+### Table of contents

 1. Building Abstractions with Procedures
   1. The Elements of Programming